abhinavm24/ERA-v4/README.md

 - `requirements/` – segmented dependencies
 - `scripts/` – helper CLI utilities (add as needed)
 - `data/`, `models/`, `outputs/`, `logs/` – gitignored artifacts

+## License

+This project is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
+See `LICENSE` for details.
+Derivative works and networked use must be released under the same license.

+## CI

+This repo includes a basic GitHub Actions workflow in `.github/workflows/ci.yml` that runs pre-commit and pytest on pushes and PRs.

 ## Notes on PyTorch